core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Examples of Synchronization Approaches {#synch-ex}

 This section describes three possible approaches that can be considered by server endpoints to synchronize with sender sequence numbers of client endpoints sending group requests.

+The Group Manager MAY indicate which of such approaches are used in the group, as part of the group communication policies signalled to candidate group members upon their group joining.

 ## Best-Effort Synchronization ## {#ssec-synch-best-effort}